 Internal sources of funding for research and creative activity

 Utah State University provides a range of funding opportunities for research and creative activities.
-The College of Humanities and Social Sciences (CHaSS) shares in this mission and strongly encourages its faculty to pursue appropriate forms of internal support.
-If you have questions about any of these programs, please contact Associate Dean Eric Reither for further information (email@example.com; 435-797-9856).
+The College of Humanities and Social Sciences (CHaSS) shares in this mission and encourages its faculty to pursue appropriate forms of internal support.
+If you have questions about any of these programs, please contact Associate Dean Eric Reither for further information (email@example.com)

 Grants from the College of Humanities and Social Sciences

-CHaSS provides funding opportunities for external grant development, innovative research and creative activities, and travel for the purpose of research dissemination.
-The Requests for Proposals (RFP) below provide further information about these awards, including eligibility requirements and application deadlines.
+CHaSS provides four distinct funding opportunities for external grant development, innovative research and creative activities, and travel for the purpose of research dissemination.
+The Requests for Proposals (RFP) below provide additional information about these awards, including eligibility requirements and application deadlines: